BigBang1112/mania-server-manager/README.md

 ## Wine for running Windows

 Because there seem to be minor build differences between Windows and Linux dedicated server builds, there are additional images, suffixed with `-wine` to emulate the Windows build on Linux.
+Currently only `noble-wine`.

 ## Environment variables reference